cloud-bulldozer/benchmark-operator/docs/scale_openshift.md

 `tolerations` a dictionary consisting of a 'key', 'value' and 'effect'.
 If provided it will add a toleration
         for the matching key/value/effect

+`runtime_class` If this is set, the benchmark-operator will apply the runtime_class to the podSpec runtimeClassName.

 Your resource file may look like this when using all avaible options:

 ```yaml